 Kid templating language is a template language created in 1999.
 Kid is a simple template engine for XML-based vocabularies written in Python.
 Kid claims to have many of the best features of XSLT, TAL, and PHP, but "with much of the limitations and complexity stamped out".
 Kid initially acted as the View component of the TurboGears framework in the framework's version 1.x implementation; however, the TurboGears project team has since replaced it with Genshi, citing perceived performance advantages.Kid is used by the Fedora Project in the repoview utility which creates a set of static HTML pages within a YUM repository..
 Read more on Wikipedia...

 - Kid templating language first appeared in 1999

 - See also: xml, python, template-attribute-language, php, genshi

-- I have 18 facts about Kid templating language. what would you like to know? email me and let me know how I can help.
+- Have a question about Kid templating language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 <html xmlns="http://www.w3.org/1999/xhtml" xmlns:py="http://purl.org/kid/ns#"> <head> <title py:content="title">title goes here</title> </head> <body> <ul> <li py:for="item in mylist" py:content="item">item goes here</li> </ul> </body> </html>